SuvadeepMukherjee/Backend-Interview-Notes/Node/event-loop-guess-the-output.md

 ![bonusExperiment](../assets/bonusExperiment.png)

-### Q6 :Experiment 3 What will be the output of below code snippet ?
+### Q6 :What will be the output of below code snippet ?

 ```javascript
 setTimeout(() => console.log("this is setTimeout 1"), 0);